 In this case, I like to wear a synthetic tank top or t-shirt and running shorts.
 As someone who is prone to sunburns, I usually opt for a t-shirt over a tank top.
 In addition, I like to bring a wide-brimmed hat to keep the sun off of my face.

-I’ll still pack a fleece sweater and hiking pants in my backpack.
+I’ll still pack a fleece sweater and maybe hiking pants in my backpack if I’ll be out for a full day.
 As you may recall, ‘insulation’ is one of the ten essentials and it’s important to be prepared in case you are out longer than expected.
 If something happens while I’m hiking and I’m there in the evening when it gets cool, I want to have a warm layer to put on the top and bottom.

 - Synthetic or merino blend tank top or t-shirt